2015–16 Michigan State Spartans men's basketball team: NCAA tournament

 Following the Big Ten Championship, MSU learned that it would not receive a No. 1 seed, instead receiving a No. 2 seed in the Midwest bracket.
 This marked the 19th consecutive year the Spartans have made the NCAA Tournament.
 Despite receiving the No. 2 seed, MSU was considered by many the favorite to win the NCAA Championship.

 Michigan State faced off against No. 15-seeded Middle Tennessee in the First Round of the NCAA Tournament on March 18.
 Middle Tennessee led throughout the game and withstood every run made by the Spartans.
 MSU could not overcome the Blue Raiders and were upset by a score of 90–81.
 Costello led the Spartans with 22 points in his final MSU game.
 Valentine, disappointed in his performance, had 13 points and 12 assists.
-Costello, Forbes, and Valentine ended their MSU careers with what some argue was the biggest upset in NCAA Tournament history.
+Costello, Forbes, and Valentine ended their MSU careers with what was considered at the time one of the biggest upsets in NCAA Tournament history.